Abandoned & Little-Known Airfields:

 as it did not appear on later aeronautical charts or USGS topo maps.

-the outline of 3 former runway at the site of the former Camp Hulen Army Airfield were still quite obvious.
+As seen in the 1995 USGS aerial photo, the outline of 3 former runway at the site of Camp Hulen Army Airfield were still quite obvious.

 The longest runway was the 3,700' northwest/southeast strip.